Kimchi Jjigae: Korean Comfort Food Beyond the Tourist Trail

 How to Eat It Like You Live Here

 Use a spoon, not chopsticks, for the broth.
-Tear off pieces of tofu with your spoon.
-If there’s rice at your table, you’ll eat it alongside, taking spoonfuls of jjigae between bites.
-The meal takes twenty minutes, not five.
-You’re not rushing.
-You’re sitting with coworkers or alone with a newspaper, eating something that costs less than five dollars and tastes like someone cared enough to ferment it properly.
+Smash tofu chunks with your spoon.
+If there’s rice, alternate bites—jjigae, rice, repeat.
+The meal takes 20 minutes, not five.
+No rush.
+You’re sharing the table with coworkers or solo with a newspaper, eating something that costs pocket change and tastes like someone bothered to do it right.

 Similar Posts